-Today, flash memory has started replacing magnetic media as it becomes cheaper as it is the more efficient and reliable solution.
+Flash memory has started to replace magnetic media as it becomes cheaper as it is the more efficient and reliable solution.

 Online and cloud

-Another growing method of storing data online and cloud storage, which is becoming popular as people need to access their data from more than one device.
+Storing data online and in cloud storage is becoming popular as people need to access their data from more than one device.

-Early computers had no method of using any of the above technologies for storing information and had to rely off paper.
+Early computers had no method of using any of the above technologies for storing information and had to rely on paper.
 Today, these forms of storage are rarely used or found.